 Note that normal IAP for gems, while straightforward, will basically always be the worst way to spend your money; look for limited time/special offers, these are always more effective ways to spend your money (compare gems given in the straightforward IAP tiers to the rewards in almost any IAP pack).

-Still working on getting these in the guide, we’re working on a Spreadsheet of Characters you can contribute to for english translations of skills!
+See our Spreadsheet of Characters; you can contribute to for english translations of skills!

 Characters Outside Typical Gachapon

 Certain “boss” characters and other characters are not included in the “main” gachapon.
 They include:

 - Dark Type generics